Milo-Piazza/ReadabLeetcode/trees/1123. Lowest Common Ancestor of Deepest Leaves/README.md

 So how can we efficiently know which subtree(s) contain a deepest leaf?

 We can preprocess the tree and compute the depth of each node, defined recursively as 1 if the node is a leaf and 1 + the maximum depth of all its subtrees otherwise.
 Then we know whichever subtree has the maximum depth must contain a deepest leaf.
+(Note that this is a different definition of depth than the problem gives, but I think it makes more sense this way.)

 This comes out to a two-pass algorithm in $O(n)$.